 Prorated refunds will be processed for a student’s complete withdrawal up to the 60 percent point of the term.
 A student who withdraws from the university after the 60 percent point in the academic period, or fails to officially withdraw from the campus shall not be entitled to any refund of tuition or mandatory fees.
 After the drop/add deadline of the semester, schedule adjustments are only permitted for extremely serious, documented cases involving health or accident.

 To determine the pro-rated refund percentage, see the Money Matters publication for the appropriate semester.

-To be eligible for a parking refund, your parking permit must be turned in to the Student Account Services Office at the time you file your refund application.
-Refund applications are available at the Student Account Services Office.
+To be eligible for a parking refund, your parking permit must be turned in to the Parking & Transportation Office at the time you file your refund application.
+Refund applications are available at the Parking & Transportation Office.
 The amount of refund is rounded down to the nearest dollar.
 No refund is made for amounts of less than $5.
-Refunds may be applied against other amounts due the university.

 If you are withdrawing and have purchased a parking permit for the term, you must return it to the University to receive a refund.
-You may turn it in at the Office of the Registrar at the time you are withdrawing or at the Student Account Services Office.
+You may turn it in at the Office of the Registrar at the time you are withdrawing or at the Parking & Transportation Office.

 An appeals process exists for students who feel that individual circumstances warrant exceptions from published policy.
 Students should file a “Petition for Special Consideration” obtainable at the University Cashiers Office.
 Petitions must be filed with the Student Account Services Office prior to the end of the twelfth week of classes.

 Petitions for refunds outside the scope of published policy are approved only when applicants can demonstrate exceptional circumstances, and the chief financial officer or designee determines that the university did not earn the fees and tuition.